 (59) Little Women (Gillian Armstrong, 94)

-A New England family of women find joy, independence and sorrow as the father is away at war.
+A New England family of women find joy, independence and sorrow as the father is away on military assignment.

 (60) Ordinary People (Robert Redford, 80)

 A well-to-do New England family is shattered by the accidental death of the oldest son and the attempted suicide of his guilt-ridden brother.

 (61) A Soldier’s Daughter Never Cries (James Ivory, 98)

 A family of intellectual expatriates living in France find their American heritage difficult to conceal.